 All things being equal, all things are not equal.
 There are unplanned disasters, inherent flaws, and a very high tendency to estimate wrongly.
-Should we fold our hands and allow these factors continue to cause loss to your business?
+Should we fold our hands and allow these factors to continue to cause loss to your business?
 No!
 That’s why you’re reading this article on how to level production.

 What is Production Leveling?